 The heat is not the only culprit – inhalation of smoke, fumes, and vapors is also responsible for causing life-threatening damage to the people around it.
 The reduced visibility from this smoke also makes it difficult for people to escape the flames.

-Install a smoke detector
+Install a Smoke Detector

 Many of the kitchen items and ingredients you use every day can be dangerous without proper management.
 As a matter of fact, kitchen fires are the leading cause of fire-related damages.
 Kitchen equipment such as kitchen towels, wooden spoons, drapes, pot holders and many oven mitts are susceptible to catch fire.

-Accidental domestic fires caused by electricity are second to only kitchen fires in causing calamitous destruction.
+Accidental domestic fires caused by electricity are second to only kitchen fires in causing massive destruction.
 Most of these fires are either a result of an electrical defect or inappropriate management of electrical appliances.
 Here are some things you can do to prevent electrical fires

-- Make sure you’re not burdening your plug sockets
+- Do not overcrowd your plug sockets

 - Unplug appliances when not in use

 - Ensure your appliances comply with safety standards

 - Place space heaters further away from walls to create more central heat

 Portable heating systems are not meant to be left on all the time and must be turned off and unplugged when not in use.
 Leaving them on for longer periods can bake the socket and start a fire.
 If you’re not sure whether your heating system is meant to be left on all the time, you can read the equipment manual or consult a professional electrician.